AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Criterion CORE Mid-Length Barrel

-Criterion balances government and pencil contours so you get a soft recoil impulse without losing cold-bore precision.
-Hand-lapped bores and chrome lining hold tighter groups even after long strings.
+Criterion balances government and pencil contours for soft recoil without losing cold-bore precision.
+Hand-lapped bores and chrome lining hold tight groups.

 • Extended gas journal works well with modern suppressors